PendaRed/scala3-springboot/README.md

 ### Database
 By default the service expects there to be a local instance of PostgreSQL running with the `postgres` user available.

-The main entry point of the service is `MainController`, see the file (MainController.scala)[src/main/scala/com/jgibbons/scala3springboot/MainController.scala]
+The main entry point of the service is `src/main/scala/com/jgibbons/scala3springboot/MainController.scala`

 Once you launch the service, it will be listening on port 8080 by default.